canonical/lxd/doc/instances.md

 In this mode, the gateway is automatically set by LXD, however IP addresses must be manually specified using either one or both of `ipv4.address` and `ipv6.address` settings before instance is started.

-For DNS, the nameservers need to be configured inside the instance, as these will not automatically be set.
+For DNS, the name servers need to be configured inside the instance, as these will not automatically be set.

-It requires the following sysctls to be set:
+It requires the following `sysctls` to be set:

 If using IPv4 addresses: